willfurnass/sheffield_hpc/mfa-update-21-10-2021.rst

 compute resource.
 MFA considerably decreases the risk of penetration using unsecured accounts.
 The purpose of this layer to the HPC login procedure is to protect your research (data & code).

+If you are having issues with Filezilla transfers please see our `new instructions <https://notesrcg.blogspot.com/2021/10/mfa-on-hpc-login-nodes-how-to-use.html>`_.

 *Best wishes,*

 *Research-IT*